idontgetoutmuch/random/README.md

 @lehins' [performance analysis][analysis] has the data for `random` v1.1.
 It is slow, and using faster pseudo-random number generators via `random` v1.1 makes them slow.

-By switching to `splitmix` and improving the API, this PR speeds up pseudo-random number generation with `random` by one to three orders of magnitude, depending on the number type.
+By switching to `splitmix` and improving the API, this proposal speeds up pseudo-random number generation with `random` by one to three orders of magnitude, depending on the number type.
 See [Benchmarks][benchmarks] for details.

 ## API changes

 ### `MonadRandom`

-The major API addition in this PR is the definition of a new class [`MonadRandom`][class-monadrandom]:
+The major API addition in this proposal is the definition of a new class [`MonadRandom`][class-monadrandom]:

 ```haskell
 -- | 'MonadRandom' is an interface to monadic pseudo-random number generators.